-PROJECT RECOMMENDATIONS ACTION PLAN EXPECTED COMPLETION DATE PROGRAM RESPONSE System (ICMS) water database, INAC will track the costs of system construction, upgrade, operations and maintenance funding provided, number of connections and people served by the system.
-In the context of the department's Smart Reporting Initiative, INAC intends to work with First Nations communities to improve broadband connectivity to enable reporting through ICMS to reduce the reporting burden. cost-effectiveness od systems as well as operations and maintenance.
-The relevant data will be stored in ICMS.
-AES: Close a) revise its funding agreements with First Nations to ensure that funds awarded for operation and maintenance are used for that purpose; and 3) INAC should a) revise its funding agreements with First Nations to ensure that funds awarded for operation and maintenance are used for that a) INAC will explore options to ensure that funding agreements with First Nations allow for an assessment of water and wastewater Operation and Maintenance funding in the year-end financial audit.
+PROJECT RECOMMENDATIONS ACTION PLAN EXPECTED COMPLETION DATE PROGRAM RESPONSE construction, upgrade, operations and maintenance funding provided, number of connections and people served by the system.
+In the context of the department's Smart Reporting Initiative, INAC intends to work with First Nations communities to improve broadband connectivity to enable reporting through ICMS to reduce the reporting burden.
+AES: Close - Fully Implemented a) revise its funding agreements with First Nations to ensure that funds awarded for operation and maintenance are used for that purpose; and a) revise its funding agreements with First Nations to ensure that funds awarded for operation and maintenance are used for that purpose; and a) INAC will explore options to ensure that funding agreements with First Nations allow for an assessment of water and wastewater Operation and Maintenance funding in the year-end financial audit.
 Measures to assist First Nations communities in addressing any deficiencies in compliance will be developed in collaboration with Audit and Assurance Services Branch.
-Options for improved Operation and Maintenance tracking and accountability will be explored and implementation of initial measures will begin April 1, 2008 Status: Complete Update/Rationale: As of 31/03/2010: AES Comment: Close b) Take measures to ensure that the Maintenance Management Plans and Emergency Response Plans required under the Protocol are in place. b) The Protocol for Safe Drinking Water in First Nations Communities requires Maintenance Management Plans and Emergency Response Plans be implemented.
-Compliance with the Compliance measures will be developed for implementation as of 01/04/2010. b) Status: Complete Update/Rationale: As of 31/03/2010: The new Performance Management Strategy has highlighted the key indicators that will determine if
+Options for improved Operation and Maintenance tracking and accountability will be explored and implementation of initial measures will begin April 1, 2008 Status: Complete Update/Rationale: As of 31/03/2010: AES: Close - Fully Implemented b) Take measures to ensure that the Maintenance Management Plans and Emergency Response Plans required under the Protocol are in place. b) The Protocol for Safe Drinking Water in First Nations Communities requires Maintenance Management Plans and Emergency Response Plans be implemented.
+Compliance with the Protocol is part of INAC's funding Compliance measures will be developed for implementation as of 01/04/2010. b) Status: Complete Update/Rationale: As of 31/03/2010: The new Performance Management Strategy has highlighted the key indicators that will determine if